LowellObservatory/NightWatch/_docs/Design.md

    other projects such as the DOL replacement, which may also be a website.
 3. Also, there is the possibility that some of the other software developed in the future (besides the DOL) will be developed as interactive websites (LOUI replacement, perhaps?).
+4. Propose that we DO build some interactivity into *NightWatchman*, in spite of the requirements.